-If you’re new to the ninjaverse, sign up for my FREE 11-day training series that will get you all set up for having your tools and your mindset at a state of LA readiness you’ll thank me for.
+If you’re new to the ninjaverse, sign up for my FREE training series that will get you on the way toward having your tools and your mindset at a state of LA readiness you’ll thank me for.
 All totally free!

 It's very easy to read about LA-based actors' experiences, thanks to the blogosphere and actors' interest in putting their lives "out there" for all to see.
 Many years ago, Stephon Fuller was one of the first actors to track all of his auditions, meetings, close calls, and bookings via the web.
 Now, thousands of actors of all levels are posting about how they Taft-Hartleyed themselves, how they got their self-produced work up on IMDb, how they used social media to connect with buyers at another tier, details of their every audition and workshop, how they got their first agents, the big move, and who shot their best (and worst) headshots.